Skip to content

 “My reasons for writing began with my father, and he remains the elusive character I search for, opening one door after another.”

-Hannah’s work, mainly as a poet, is concerned with migration histories, multicultural London and the complex legacies of the British Empire.
+Hannah’s work, mainly as a poet, centres around migration histories, multicultural London and the complex legacies of the British Empire.

 The Kids